 Different Capsule Dosage Forms

 Pharmaceutical and nutraceutical products are increasingly being administered in the form of capsules.
 These have many advantages over tablets which, until recently, have been the more widely adopted dosage form.
-Capsules are now available in variety of shapes, sizes and materials, each capsule generally containing a single dose of active ingredient.
-As with tablets, certain other excipients may be incorporated in the material that is loaded into a capsule.
+Empty capsules are now available in variety of shapes, sizes and materials, each capsule generally containing a single dose of active ingredient.
+As with tablets, certain other encapsulation excipients may be incorporated in the material that is loaded into a capsule.
 These include inert diluents, lubricants and glidants, wetting agents and disintegrants.
-The capsule shell may also incorporate antimicrobial preservatives, fillers, flavouring agents, sweeteners and colouring agents.
+The capsule shell may also incorporate antimicrobial preservatives, fillers, flavouring agents, sweeteners and coloring agents.
 It may also be coated with a film of material designed to alter the release of the API.
 Branding and dosage information may be printed on the outer surface of the capsule.

 Hard capsules are normally employed for dry solid active ingredients.
 The capsules are manufactured in two halves – a body and cap – to assist with filling.
 Gelatin has been the material of choice for capsules because of the ability of a solution to gel and form a solid at a temperature just above room temperature.
 Traditional gelatin capsules are therefore formed by dipping finger-shaped pin forms at room temperature into hot gelatin solution and then extracting them and allowing the resulting surface film of gelatin to dry out on the pins through a series of controlled air drying kilns.
 Once the film dries out, the capsules are stripped from the pins by bronze jaws and trimmed to length by stationary knives while the capsules are being spun in chucks or collets.
 After being trimmed to the exact length, the cap and body sections are ejected from the machine.
 Manufacturers supply the unlocked body and cap of each capsule ready to be filled with the appropriate drug or nutraceutical ingredients.